 Why Dual Language?

-Students who participate in dual language immersion (DLI) receive instruction in two language to become bilingual, bi-literate and develop the cultural competency to succeed in a global society.
+Students who participate in dual language immersion (DLI) receive instruction in two languages to become bilingual, bi-literate and develop the cultural competency to succeed in a global society.
 Studies show (Thomas and Collier 2009) and our data confirm that historically underserved students, especially Emerging Bilinguals (students whose first language is the “partner” language, not English), attain greater academic success when they participate in this program.

 DLI also offers children whose heritage is the partner language (Spanish, Chinese, Russian, Vietnamese and Japanese) and culture the opportunity to develop a positive linguistic and cultural identity that allows them to better connect with their parents, relatives and community.